peteretep/ruby-shopping-cart-test/README.md

 There is no requirement to create a GUI but we must be able to see the code running or tests passing.

+# Implementation details

+*Prerequisites*
+This code was written with Ruby 2.5.3

+This implementation uses an sqlite database.
+You will need to have that installed.
+On Ubuntu:

+    sudo apt install libsqlite3-dev

+Clone the repository with:

+    git@github.com:peteretep/ruby-shopping-cart-test.git

+Install the required gems:

+    cd ruby-shopping-cart-test
+    bundle install --binstubs

+Run the tests with:

+    rspec